lachlanalston/lachlanalston/README.md

 ### Hi there 👋

-Currently studying at University of Technology Sydeny\n Bachelor of Science in IT\n
+Currently studying at University of Technology Sydeny

+Bachelor of Science in IT

-Website: alston.xyz\n
+Website: alston.xyz

 lachlan@alston.xyz